 The City provides for a variety of facilities that provide services and conditions for the elderly and those with disabilities, including group homes, nursing homes, and rest homes.
 As described previously, group homes for six or fewer people are allowed by-right in most residential zones that allow single-family homes, and group homes for more than seven persons are permitted with a conditional use permit from the Planning Commission in the R-1-A, R-1, R-2, R-3, and R-3-A zones.
-The City has included Program 165 to allow residential care facilities for six or fewer persons, in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.08, and allow residential care facilities, regardless of size, with an administrative approval process, in all zones that permit residential uses of the same type, in accordance with Health and Safety Code Section 1568.0831, and for seven or more residents as a single-family use in compliance with the definition of family.
+The City has included Program 16 to allow residential care facilities for six or fewer persons, in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.08, and allow residential care facilities, regardless of size, with an administrative approval process, in all zones that permit residential uses of the same type, in accordance with the City's definition of family.